NeedsCoffee/Tailscale-Updater-Windows/README.md

 This is a little project to develop an updater & release collector for Tailscale on Windows.
 Tailscale is a multi-platform peer-to-peer mesh vpn using the Wireguard protocol.
 See https://tailscale.com

-Unfortunately something the Tailscale client doesn't do is provide the ability to update your clients automatically (that may be quite numerous) and that it what this little project is attempting to tackle, on Windows at least.
+Unfortunately something the Tailscale client doesn't do is provide the ability to update your clients automatically, and they could be quite numerous!
+That is what this little project is attempting to tackle, on Windows at least.
+Once installed as a scheduled task this script will download and install the latest version of the Windows Tailscale client each day.

 The script requires PowerShell 5 or 7 and has been tested in both.
 To use as an updater the script should be launched as an administrator from a scheduled task.